Riot control: Equipment

 In major unrest, police in armoured vehicles may be sent in following an initial subduing with firepower.
 Occasionally, police dogs, fire hoses, or mounted police are deployed.

-Riot control agent (RCA)
+Riot control agents (RCA)

 Riot control agents (sometimes called RCAs) are non-lethal lachrymatory agents used for riot control.
 Most commonly used riot control agents are pepper spray and various kinds of tear gas.
-These chemicals disperse a crowd that could be protesting or rioting, or to clear a building.
+These chemicals enable to disperse a protesting or rioting crowd, or to clear a building.
 They can rapidly produce sensory irritation or disabling physical effects which usually disappear within 15 minutes (for tear gas) and up to 2 hours (for pepper spray) following termination of exposure.
-They can also be used for chemical warfare defense training, although their use in warfare itself is a violation of Article I.5 of the Chemical Weapons Convention.
+They can also be used for chemical warfare defense training, but their use in warfare itself is a violation of Article I.5 of the Chemical Weapons Convention.
 Article II.9 of the CWC specifically authorizes their use for domestic law enforcement.

 Pepper spray

 The active ingredient in pepper-spray is capsaicin, which is a chemical derived from the fruit of plants in the Capsicum genus, including chilies.
 Desmethyldihydrocapsaicin, a synthetic analogue of capsaicin also known as pelargonic acid vanillylamide or PAVA, is used in another version of pepper spray known as PAVA spray and used in the United Kingdom.
 Another synthetic counterpart of pepper spray, pelargonic acid morpholide, was developed and is widely used in Russia.
 Its effectiveness compared to natural pepper spray is uncertain and it reportedly has caused some injuries.
 When undesirables threaten an area, such as a riot after a soccer game, riot police are called in to subdue them.
 In these situations, the police may use pepper spray, or water cannons to neutralize the threat.

 Pepper spray typically comes in canisters, which are often small enough to be carried or concealed in a pocket or purse.
 Pepper spray can also be bought concealed in items such as rings.
 There are also pepper spray projectiles available, which can be fired from a paintball gun.
 Having been used for years against demonstrators, it is increasingly being used by police in routine interventions.